ttyS4/test-repo1/content/en/posts/teszt-oldal-egy.md

 #### **Testimonies from participants:**

-##### “After my abortion, I was unable to graduate from college.
+##### 🎶“After my abortion, I was unable to graduate from college.
 I gave up.
 I was treated with depression and I couldn’t stop blaming myself.
 Now, after the weekend, I applied to another school.
 I’m looking forward to it.
 I really hope that this time I won’t fail.”

-##### “I believed I wasn’t worthy to work in my profession – as a medical assistant.
+##### 🩺“I believed I wasn’t worthy to work in my profession – as a medical assistant.
 Today, I am a doctor, I help other people.”

-##### “At first I couldn’t tell my daughters they could have had other siblings.
+##### 🌼  “At first I couldn’t tell my daughters they could have had other siblings.
 I was afraid they would despise me, judge me.
 I asked them to never make the same mistake.
 Should they ever be in trouble, I’ll be there.
 I can’t say they were proud of me, but our relationship became more honest.“

-##### “At the age of forty, I started attending Bible classes and had my First Communion. “
+##### ⛪“At the age of forty, I started attending Bible classes and had my First Communion. “

-##### “I found Mr. Right and we got married in a church.
+##### 💕“I found Mr. Right and we got married in a church.
 My frustration and the feeling that nothing matters both stopped.
 Our marriage is nothing like my past insecure relationships.
 We can lean on each other.
 It makes me feel safe. “

-##### “I have two teenage boys from two different relationships.
+##### 👍“I have two teenage boys from two different relationships.
 My current partner and I’ve been together for 5 years, but no matter how hard we tried, we could not have a baby.
 I felt like the universe was punishing me for the babies I had given up when I was younger.
 After the weekend, at the age of 42, our daughter was conceived.
 We are so happy! “

 ![](/uploads/gyertyatarto-1.jpg)